yusufaw/gimme-a-name/README.md

 # gimme-a-name

 ## Description
 Sometimes we want to register at random or on suspicious sites, and we don't want and should not put our real name there.
 So here this app is.
-Providing random names from characters in my favorite movies.
+Providing random names from characters in my favorite movies, or novel.
 Keep anonymous!

 ## How to Access
 Simply access to https://gimme-a-name.onrender.com/